We're delighted to introduce our speakers:

 Power to the People: reclaiming research as social intervention

-(Dr Dhananjayan Sriskandarajah - CEO, New Economics Foundation)
+(Dr Danny Sriskandarajah - CEO, New Economics Foundation)

 Message in a Bottle: Creating safer spaces for marginalised voices in research and policy-making